jbs023/jbs023.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "About Me"
-excerpt: ""
+excerpt: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-  - /index.html
-  - /index
 ---

-{% include base_path %}

 I am a Robotics PhD student at Oregon State University, where I work under Julie Adams in the the [Human Machine Teaming Lab (HMTL)](http://research.engr.oregonstate.edu/hmtl/).
 My research interests are human robot interaction and distributed artificial intelligence.